The Kennedy School of Aviation

 aviationcareers

-Are you the inquisitive type that wants to know what makes 'it' work?
+Are you the inquisitive type, that wants to know what makes something work?
 Do you like to build and fix?
-This segment gives students the opportunity to see the 'nuts and bolts' of aircraft and aircraft systems.
-You'll learn about the 3 Aircraft Maintenance Engineer (AME) trades:
+This segment of the presentation shows the 'nuts and bolts' of aircraft and aircraft systems.
+You'll learn about the three technician trades:

 Maintenance, Avionics, Structures